Release Date: Late 2021

 "We should not be excessive with battery size," said Christian Schultze of Mazda Europe's R&D. "We should consider how much range does a customer really need and how much battery [capacity] can we avoid to reduce CO2 substantially."

-As for charging, the MX-30 will be able to handle Level 2 and DC fast charging stations.
+As for charging, the MX-30 will be able to handle Level 2 and DC rapid charging stations.
 The battery can reach an 80% charge in 36 minutes using DC fast charging.
 Mazda is also partnering with ChargePoint to offer solutions around California.

 2022 Mazda MX-30 performance